NervanaSystems/ngraph-tf/README.md

 To run the C++ unit tests you need to choose option 2 method to build.

-* Go to the build directory and run the following commands:
+Go to the build directory and run the following commands:

         cd test
         ./gtest_ngtf

 You can run a few of your own DL models to validate the end-to-end functionality.
-Also, you can use the `ngraph-tf/examples` directory and try to run the following model with some MNIST data on your local machine:
+Also, you can use the `ngraph-tf/examples` directory and try to run the following model:

-        cd examples/mnist
+        cd examples
-        python mnist_fprop_only.py --data_dir <input_data_location>
+        python3 keras_sample.py

 ## Using OS X